Cay: Development and stability

 Significant changes in cays and their surrounding ecosystems can result from natural phenomena such as severe El Niño–Southern Oscillation (ENSO) cycles.
 Also, tropical cyclones can either help build up or tear down these islands.

 There is much debate and concern over the future stability of cays in the face of growing human populations and pressures on reef ecosystems, and predicted climate changes and sea level rise.
 There is also debate around whether these islands are relict features that effectively stopped expanding two thousand years ago during the late Holocene or, as recent research suggests, they are still growing, with significant new accumulation of reef sediments.

 Understanding the potential for change in the sediment sources and supply of cay beaches with environmental change is an important key to predicting their stability.
-Despite, or perhaps because of, all the debate around the future of cays there is consensus that these island environments are very complex and fairly fragile.
+Debate around the future of cays has resulted in a consensus that these island environments are very complex and fairly fragile.